The DO School

 The DO School is a global organization founded in 2014 with offices in Berlin, New York, Hong Kong, and Hamburg.
 The DO School supports businesses, entrepreneurs, and "young talents".

 The DO School has run programs in 27 countries for over 50,000 participants.
 Since its inception, The DO School has created new products and services across multiple industries.
 Partners include BMW, H&M, Unilever, Covestro, Osram, Google, Hong Kong Jockey Club, United Nations, and the government of New York City.

 History

-The DO School was founded in 2014 by social entrepreneurs Katherin Kirschenmann and Florian Hoffmann in Hamburg, Germany and immediately began operating in New York City, as well.
+The DO School grew out of the D&F Academy and was founded in 2014 by social entrepreneurs Katherin Kirschenmann and Florian Hoffmann in Hamburg, Germany; it also immediately began operating in New York City.
 Consequently, The DO School was named a Disruptive Innovation Fellow in 2015 by the Disruptor Foundation, which was founded by notable Harvard Professor Clayton M. Christensen and Tribeca Founder Craig Hatkoff.
 The DO School moved its headquarters to Berlin.

 Areas of Expertise

 The DO School offers different training programs for emerging social entrepreneurs, well-established organizations, young leaders, and intrapreneurs.
 It specializes in three areas: Co-creative Innovation, Individual and Organizational Development, and Impact Entrepreneurship.
 The programs vary in length, focus, and outcomes.